OctopusDeploy/docs/docs/security/authentication/okta-authentication.md

 Perhaps the contents of the security token sent back by Okta aren't exactly the way Octopus expected, especially certain claims which may be missing or named differently.
 This will usually result in the Okta user incorrectly mapping to a different Octopus User than expected.
 The best way to diagnose this is to inspect the JSON Web Token (JWT) which is sent from Okta to Octopus via your browser.
 To inspect the contents of your security token:

 1. Open the Developer Tools of your browser and enable Network logging making sure the network logging is preserved across requests.
 2. In Chrome Dev Tools this is called "Preserve Log".
+In Firefox this is called "Persist Logs".

    ![](/docs/security/authentication/images/5866122.png "width=500")